 The control board in the air handler controls the timing sequence of the elements.
-See Figures 10 & 11 (page 16).
 NOTE: Variable speed air handlers cannot be twinned.

 Heater Kits

 When electric heat packages with circuit breakers are field-installed, the circuit breaker may be used as a disconnecting means in most applications.
 Reference the NEC and local codes for disconnect requirements.